iposov/students-site/21fall/comp_tools_in_edu/tasks-octave.md

     * 0 otherwise

     Evaluate the determinant of $A$ and take the square root of it.
-    You will get the number of domino tilings of a $m\times n$ rectangle.
+    You will get the number of domino tilings of an $m\times n$ rectangle.

 ## Indexing `octave-indexing`